 These new application restrictions will lock a huge portion of the points and miles community out of getting the welcome bonus on the Marriott Bonvoy Brilliant Card.

-The Marriott Bonvoy Brilliant Card is open to applications and is offering a limited-time 100,000 point welcome bonus for new cardmembers.
+The Marriott Bonvoy Brilliant Card is open to applications and is offering a 75,000 point welcome bonus for new cardmembers.
 The card features an array of premium perks including a $300 annual Marriott credit, an annual free night to the tune of 50,000 points, complimentary Gold Elite status, and international lounge access via a Priority Pass Select membership.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.